 Assam – the cradle of Indian tea cultivation

 The natural habitat of the tea bush is China.
-Since thousands of years tea is cultivated and celebrated.
-So it was quite a sensation when botanists in 1823 confirmed that the wild bushes that a Scotsman found in Assam actually were tea bushes.
+For thousands of years tea has been cultivated and celebrated.
+It must have been quite a sensation when botanists in 1823 confirmed that the wild bushes that a Scotsman found in Assam actually were tea bushes.
 The discovery of Camellia assamica marked the beginning of tea cultivation on the Indian subcontinent.
 However, back then and up until today the botanic experts argue whether Camellia sinensis from China or the different looking tea bush from Assam is the ancestral plant.

 The Chinese emperor Daoguang forbade all imports of opium, confiscated shiploads of drugs and prosecuted corrupt harbor inspectors.
 British merchants complained to Queen Victoria who in consequence sent a fleet in 1840 to conquer Canton.
 Land troops came from Shanghai to Beijing meeting little Chinese resistance.
-This Anglo-Chinese War (1839-1842) is known as the First Opium War – historians also calling it Tea War.
-A Second Anglo Chinese War followed 1856 to 1860.
+This Anglo-Chinese War (1839-1842) is known as the First Opium War – historians also call it the Tea War.
+A Second Anglo-Chinese-War followed 1856 to 1860.
 China was defeated by colonial power and had to give up protectionist foreign trade policy as well as Hongkong.

-But coming back to tea cultivation… In the beginning of the 19th century business men of the East India Company had started to support cultivation of tea bushes in India – without great success.
+Back to tea cultivation… In the beginning of the 19th century business men of the East India Company had started to support cultivation of tea bushes in India – without great success.
 However, the discovery of wild tea bushes in Assam proved that there were good climate conditions for tea cultivation in India.
 Like in a gold rush many tried their luck with tea.
-In 1839 the first 12 chests of tea from Assam were auctioned in London making both the brokers and the tea trinkers happy.
+In 1839 the first 12 chests of tea from Assam were auctioned in London making both the brokers and the tea drinkers happy.

 Today Assam is the world’s largest tea producing area, closely followed by Kenya, the most important tea growing country in Africa.